Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/e-mail/stylesheet-inliner/index.md

 ## Purpose

-Causes <link> elements referencing stylesheets to be inlined into output as <style> elements.
+Causes `&lt;link&gt;` elements referencing stylesheets to be inlined into output as `&lt;style&gt;` elements.
 This is helpful when a page is to be used as an email, where external stylesheet references aren't often supported by email clients.

-Works for clientlibs and static resources.
-Links found in <head> will be added at the beginning of <body>, whereas those found in <body> will be added where they're found.
+Works for ClientLibs and static resources.
+Links found in `&lt;head&gt;` will be added at the beginning of `&lt;body&gt;`, whereas those found in `&lt;body&gt;` will be added where they're found.

 ## How to Use

 Add a Sling rewriter configuration node (example below) that includes the `inline-css` transformer type to you project.
-Requests with the "inline-css" selector will have their styles inlined.
+Requests with the `inline-css` selector will have their styles inlined.

 ### Note